youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 8: Jetpack Compose Navigation.md

 If you copied above code, the `fail()` call will ensure that your test fails until there is an actual assertion made.
 It serves as a reminder to finish implementing the test.

-**Note:** To check that your `NavHost` is working correctly, the hierarchy will have to be composed first.
+**com.example.sky.database.Note:** To check that your `NavHost` is working correctly, the hierarchy will have to be composed first.
 This means that your assertions will have to be written **outside** of the `setContent` function.

 You can verify that the correct screen is displayed using content description.
 In this codelab, content descriptions for `"Accounts Screen"` and `"Overview Screen"` are provided for you to use for test verification.
 Create a `lateinit` property in the test class itself, so you can use it in future tests as well.